aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/_index.md

 ## Image Correction Filter Application

-Sometimes, images need a little touch-up to look their best.
+Sometimes, images need a little touch‑up to look their best.
 Aspose.Imaging for Java provides a detailed guide to applying correction filters and optimizing image quality.
 Your images will shine with the help of these tutorials.

 ## Applying Wiener Filter to Images

 If you want to enhance image quality and reduce noise in your images, the Wiener filter is a powerful tool.
-Aspose.Imaging for Java teaches you how to apply this filter step by step, resulting in image excellence.
+Aspose.Imaging for Java teaches you how to **apply Wiener filter Java** step by step, resulting in image excellence.

 ## Applying Wiener Filter to Colored Images